mdneuzerling/lambdr/README.md

 The default behaviour is to convert the body of the received event from JSON into an R list using the `jsonlite` package.
-This works for direct invocations, as well as situations where the user wishes to implement their own behaviour.
+This works for direct invocations, as well as situations where the user wishes to implement behaviour specific to a trigger.

 Some invocation types have their own logic for converting the event body into an R object.
 This is useful for say, using an R function in a Lambda behind